masaccio/numbers-parser/docs/limitations.rst

   (introduced in ``numbers-parser`` version 4.16) is supported only for documents created by Numbers 12.0 and later.
 No warnings are issued for earlier Numbers documents.
+- Only standard macOS fonts are not supported.
+If a document includes a non-standard font, `numbers-parser` will issue a `UnsupportedWarning` and default styles to Helvetica Neue.
+Reading font names from the system would add additional system-specific dependencies to the package and so this is not planned to changed.